Skip to Main Content

 When you’ll save money

 You should consider filing a car insurance claim whenever your out-of-pocket costs would extend past your deductible.
-Reminder: your deductible is the amount you’ll pay for certain auto insurance coverage types to kick in.
-For example, if you do serious damage to your car — say, you back into something large and cause $1,500 of damage.
+Reminder: your deductible is the amount you’ll pay out of pocket when you file certain claim types, like comprehensive or collision.
+For example, if you do serious damage to your car — say, you back into a dumpster and cause $1,500 of damage.
 If you have a $500 deductible, you’d really be receiving $1,000 for your auto insurance claim.
 In that instance, filing a car insurance claim could help save you money.

 When you caused an accident or damage to someone else’s car or property